Liability Waivers Related to COVID-19 in the United States

 In order to have the best chance of being enforced, COVID-19 waivers should be drafted carefully to comply with the general provisions discussed below.
 State courts will evaluate waivers according to their own laws and principles so that the same waiver that is enforceable in one state may not be enforced in another.
 A separate release for COVID-19 is recommended to make the waiver conspicuous and obvious to the signer.
 COVID-19 waivers should be clear and unambiguous.
 They should specifically reference “negligence.”
 They should not attempt to disclaim liability for recklessness or intentional acts.
 They should include a choice of law provision with some important connection to the event at issue or to the company or its contracting party.
 They should also be accompanied by good company conduct to the extent possible, including, among other things, establishing and following good standards of care specific to COVID-19, following CDC guidelines, following state and county health department guidelines and orders, providing remote options for customers if possible, and offering an opportunity for questions or information by the customer.

 Our draft liability waiver is intended to be a starting point for maximizing the possibility of enforcement across the United States.
 It is recommended that companies analyze where the waiver will be signed, how it will be provided, and the exact nature of the events for which it will be used.
 Companies should consider whether it is possible to allow participants to attend virtually rather than risk contracting COVID-19.
 Even if people are not likely to choose remote attendance, simply offering the choice can be helpful toward enforcement of a waiver.
 Companies should analyze the circumstances under which the waiver will be signed.
 An important consideration is the choice of law provision and selecting the most favorable law available with enough connection to the activity that the provision would be enforced.
-The attached form waiver is drafted based on known legal principles for likely enforcement, and is intended to be used as a starting point to be tailored based on specific circumstances, jurisdictional requirements, etc. Please see the disclaimer that enforcement cannot be guaranteed.
+The attached form waiver is drafted based on known legal principles for likely enforcement, and is intended to be used as a starting point to be tailored based on specific circumstances, jurisdictional requirements, etc. We recommend that each company conduct a specific analysis of the best ways to limit the company’s liability and tailor this waiver to the company’s business and the relevant jurisdiction.
+Companies may also consider consulting for reference any endorsed or suggested waivers published in local practice guides.
+See, e.g., 7 Mo.
+Prac., Legal Forms § 37:49 (3d ed.).
+Please see the disclaimer on our form waiver that enforcement cannot be guaranteed.

 II.
 Liability Waivers Are Enforceable in Most States.